Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Marcus Stroman (10-7) will take the mound for the Cubs, his 23rd start of the season.
+- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.

-- He has earned a quality start 15 times in 22 starts this season.

-- In 22 starts, Stroman has pitched through or past the fifth inning 18 times.
-He has a season average of 5.7 frames per outing.
+- Steele has seven starts in a row of five innings or more.

-- He has six appearances with no earned runs allowed in 22 chances this season.
+- He has finished five appearances without allowing an earned run in 19 chances this season.

 |Opponent